microchip-pic-avr-examples/avr128da48-adc-ac-voltage-measurement-studio/README.md

 ## 7. RTC Configuration:

-RTC is configured in PIT (Periodic Interrupt Timer) mode , which generates a periodic interrupt after every 500 microseconds .
-The periodic interrupt is used as a trigger for the ADC to start differential conversion .
+RTC is configured in PIT (Periodic Interrupt Timer) mode, which generates a periodic interrupt after every 500 microseconds.
+The periodic interrupt is used as a trigger for the ADC to start differential conversion.
 Configure the RTC peripheral by following the steps as shown in the Fig 16.
 * Open the configuration window for RTC peripheral by clicking on RTC_0.
-* Check the PITEN: Enable option , which enables the PIT mode.
+* Check the PITEN: Enable option, which enables the PIT mode.
 * Select the clock Internal 32.768KHz oscillator option from the drop-down menu against the RTC Clock Source Selection field, which uses 32.768KHz oscillator as a clock source for the PIT mode.
 * Select the period RTC Clock Cycles 16 option from the drop-down menu against the PERIOD : Period field which generates 500 microsec delay.